 Q. Is there an application process to get into teacher education?

-A. Before scheduling the first education course, EDUC 250, students must meet with an adviser in the Department of Teacher Education in Polk Hall.
+A. Before scheduling the first education course, EDUC 250, students must meet with an adviser in the Department of Teacher Education in Hill Hall.
 Advisers are assigned by curriculum areas and sometimes by the first letter of the student’s last name.
-The list is posted around Polk Hall.
+The list is posted around Hill Hall.
 When students meet with their adviser, they should complete an Application for Entry to Teacher Education form, and their adviser must complete a Verification of Eligibility form.
 Advisers will provide the forms for students, and both forms must be signed when completed.
-(NOTE: Students who entered any University of Louisiana System of Higher Education after Summer 2005 must pass Praxis I as a prerequisite to enter EDUC 250.
-An ACT composite score of 22 can be substituted for Praxis I. Learn more about Praxis.)

 Q. What is Praxis?

 A. Praxis Series Assessments provide tests and other services that states use as part of their teaching licensing certification process.
 For teacher certification in Louisiana, education candidates must pass Praxis I and Praxis II.
-An ACT composite score of 22 or higher can be substituted for Praxis I. Learn more about Praxis.
+Learn more about Praxis.